-- 5.5 Residential development should be designed in accordance with the guidelines outlined in Section 5.4 of this NASP. - 5.6 Single detached homes that follow zero lot line design specifications should be permitted within the medium density areas identified in Figure 7: Land Use Concept. - 5.7 Residential buildings will be street oriented and provide similar housing scales on either side of the street where applicable. - 5.8 Dwellings situated on corner lots or backing onto amenities should have equivalent architectural detailing and featuring on both frontages to create an attractive streetscape. - 5.9 Where front-garage homes are permitted, garage door designs should add architectural character to the overall streetscape and consider inclusion of glazing or additional detailing. - 5.10 Comprehensively planned high density sites should be designed to present an attractive and pedestrian scale interface to the street, especially along collector roads.
-5.11 Comprehensively planned high density sites should visually screen outdoor parking areas by locating them interior to the site or screening with landscaping.
-5.12 Comprehensively planned high density sites should include interior pedestrian infrastructure, landscaping, potential pocket parks for outdoor gathering, and shall employ low impact development strategies to help manage on-site stormwater.
-Commercial 5.13 Commercial development should be designed in accordance with the guidelines outlined in Section 5.5 of this NASP.
-5.14 The commercial site should be designed with a variety of building sizes and orientations to facilitate a mix of uses and flexibility of users over time.
-5.15 Massing within the commercial site should seek to break large buildings into smaller increments both at the roof and at the base.
-5.16 The architectural character of the commercial site should be consistent across the site with a distinct sense of place.
-5.17 The architectural character of the commercial site should be cohesive with the surrounding residential development and park infrastructure.
-5.18 The commercial area should be designed with an internal "main street" that bisects the site and provides an enhanced pedestrian experience and street parking.
+5.9 Comprehensively planned high density sites should visually screen outdoor parking areas by locating them interior to the site or screening with landscaping.
+5.10 Comprehensively planned high density sites should include interior pedestrian infrastructure, landscaping and potential pocket parks for outdoor gathering.
+Commercial 5.11 Commercial development should be designed in accordance with the guidelines outlined in Section 5.5 of this NASP.
+5.12 The commercial site should be designed with a variety of building sizes and orientations to facilitate a mix of uses and flexibility of users over time.
+5.13 Massing within the commercial site should seek to break large buildings into smaller increments both at the roof and at the base.
+5.14 The architectural character of the commercial site should be consistent across the site with a distinct sense of place.
+5.15 The architectural character of the commercial site should be cohesive with the surrounding residential development and park infrastructure.
+5.16 The commercial area should be designed with an internal "main street" that bisects the site and provides an enhanced pedestrian experience and street parking.

-5.19 The commercial area internal main street should be designed as an attractive pedestrian scaled main street with features such as wide sidewalks, street tree planters, decorative lighting, enhanced pavement treatments, enhanced crosswalks and pedestrian and cyclist-oriented furnishings.

-5.20 All buildings fronting onto the commercial area main street should have direct access to the street.
+5.17 The commercial area internal main street should be designed as an attractive pedestrian scaled main street with features such as wide sidewalks, street tree planters, decorative lighting, enhanced pavement treatments, enhanced crosswalks and pedestrian and cyclist-oriented furnishings.
+5.18 All buildings fronting onto the commercial area main street should have direct access to the street.
 Building features should enhance the community character and pedestrian experience such as clear glazing, awnings, pedestrian level signage and clear connections to building entries.

-5.21 Commercial businesses located on the main street should maintain the main street frontage as the primary building access.

-5.22 The commercial area main street will be private with detailed design subject to approval by the Approving Authority at the development permit stage.

-5.23 Protected pedestrian walkways should be included in the commercial site design to ensure that users walking through the site have safe, accessible access throughout the Neighbourhood Hub.

-5.24 The Neighbourhood Hub must be designed to be accessible by multiple modes from all edges.

-5.25 The commercial site should be designed to present an attractive and pedestrian scale interface to the adjacent collector and arterial roads, and may face the primary access towards the collector network to the east and south.
+5.19 The commercial area main street will be private with detailed design subject to approval by the Approving Authority at the development permit stage.
+5.20 Protected pedestrian walkways should be included in the commercial site design to ensure that users walking through the site have safe, accessible access throughout the Neighbourhood Hub.
+5.21 The Neighbourhood Hub must be designed to be accessible by multiple modes from all edges.
+5.22 The commercial site should be designed to present an attractive and pedestrian scale interface to the street, especially along adjacent collector and arterial roads.
+5.23 Parking, loading, storage facilities and delivery areas for commercial buildings should be visually screened wherever possible by locating interior to the site or screening with buildings, constructed screens or landscaping.

-5.26 Parking, loading, storage facilities and delivery areas for commercial buildings should be visually screened wherever possible by locating interior to the site or screening with buildings, constructed screens or landscaping.
-5.27 One drive-thru business in addition to a gas station drive-thru (Gas-bar) will be permitted within the commercial site.
-5.28 The Gas-bar should be designed to match the overall architectural theme of the commercial area 5.29 Outdoor amenity space will be provided within the Neighbourhood Hub to provide a place for outdoor gathering, socialization or seasonal patios.
-5.30 Where appropriate, commercial development shall employ low impact development strategies to help manage on-site stormwater.
-Public Realm 5.31 Prominent locations identified on Figure 24: Design Innovation and Viewsheds should provide enhanced signage, landscaping or public art to facilitate unique a unique sense of place at key viewsheds.
-5.32 Community entrance points should provide enhanced signage, landscaping, architecture, or public art.
-Neighbourhood identification signage or features should be located on private property; however, if these features are located on public property, they will be subject to the Town's Optional Amenities
+5.24 One drive-thru business in addition to a gas station drive-thru (Gas-bar) will be permitted within the commercial site.
+5.25 The Gas-bar should be designed to match the overall architectural theme of the commercial area 5.26 Outdoor amenity space will be provided within the Neighbourhood Hub to provide a place for outdoor gathering, socialization or seasonal patios.
+Public Realm 5.27 Prominent locations identified on Figure 24: Design Innovation and Viewsheds should provide enhanced signage, landscaping or public art to facilitate unique a unique sense of place at key viewsheds.
+5.28 Community entrance points should provide enhanced signage, landscaping, architecture, or public art.
+Neighbourhood identification signage or features should be located on private property; however, if these features are located on public property, they will be subject to the Town's Optional Amenities Agreement.

-Agreement.